jenithjain/Real-Time-medical-Risk-Analyzer-/README.md

 ## 📌 Overview
-**MediRisk AI** is an end-to-end system that processes medical responses in real-time, generates risk scores, adapts questionnaires dynamically, and creates actionable insurance reports.
+**MediRisk AI** is an end-to-end system that processes medical responses in real-time, generates risk scores, adapts questionnaires dynamically,Mental health check up and creates actionable insurance reports.
 Designed for insurers and clinicians, it integrates medical guidelines and provides underwriters with intuitive risk insights.

 **Key Innovations**:
 - Real-time risk scoring with explainable AI.
+- risk assesment report for the insurance company based on the user's data
 - Reinforcement Learning (RL)-driven adaptive questioning.
+- Mental Health check up and review.
 - HIPAA-compliant underwriter dashboard.

 ---

 ## 🚀 Features
 ### **1. Conversational AI Bot**
 - **Dynamic Questioning**: Adapts follow-up questions using RL and decision trees.
+- **Mental Health Score**: User is asked Pyscometric Questions and then scores and recommendations are assigned  on his mental health.
 - **Live Risk Meter**: Visualizes risk score evolution during the chat.
-- **Wearable Integration**: Pulls data from Fitbit/Apple Health.
+- **Data Extraction from Report**: extract the body report which is uploaded by user and helps to make questions on it.

 ### **2. Real-Time Risk Engine**
 - **Models**: XGBoost (structured data), BioBERT (NLP), Survival Analysis (long-term risk).